void-linux/void-packages/Manual.md

 ### Contributing via git

-Fork the voidlinux `xbps-packages` git repository on github and clone it:
+Fork the voidlinux `void-packages` git repository on github and clone it:

-    $ git clone git@github.com:<user>/xbps-packages.git
+    $ git clone git@github.com:<user>/void-packages.git

 You can now make your own commits to the `forked` repository: